Committee on Lectures

 The Committee on Lectures offers financial assistance to registered student organizations that wish to sponsor a public lecture or cultural event.
 The funds distributed by the Committee on Lectures are student fees allocated by the Student Government.
 The committee meets monthly during the academic year to evaluate requests for funding and advise student organizations planning events.
 Meeting schedules are set at the start of each semester.

-The Committee on Lectures comprises up to twenty-eight voting members - faculty and staff and students - plus the director and event managers of the Lectures Program, who serve on an ex-officio basis.
+The Committee on Lectures comprises up to twenty-eight voting members - faculty and staff and students - plus the director and assistant director of the Lectures Program, who serve on an ex-officio basis.
 Two student chairs are elected from among these members.

 The Student Government appoints up to eleven student members and at least two alternate members to the Committee on Lectures, and a cabinet-level official acts as a liaison between the committee and the Student Senate.
 The Graduate and Professional Student Senate appoints two representatives, and the Memorial Union Student Union Board (SUB) appoints one.